7 Wonderful Winter Mantel Decorating Ideas

 I used two smaller trees to balance on the other side of the mantel.

-greenery on winter mantel
+winter greenery on white mantel

-Use Wood for a Natural Element
+4 – Use Wood for a Natural Element

 Wood always adds a natural, organic feel to any setting.
 I used two vintage wood candlesticks on each side of the mantel.